 Regulations forbid drinking or taking drugs within four hours of beginning a trip.
 FMCSA reports that in 2013, 2,095 drivers failed alcohol tests and 1,240 drivers failed drug tests.
 One study found that U.S. drivers tested positive for alcohol at a higher rate than those in any other country in the world: 12.5 percent.
 In another survey, approximately 20 percent of truck drivers who participated admitted to using marijuana, and 3 percent admitted to using cocaine.

 Drivers use amphetamines and cocaine to help them stay awake, but stimulants can cause dizziness, nervousness, altered perceptions, and even, in rare cases, hallucinations.
 All this translates into an enormous risk to the lives and health of other drivers on the road.
-If you and your family have been affected by an injury or death from a truck driver DUI, you can and should find an experienced Texas personal injury lawyer with substantial experience working with victims of truck accidents to recover compensation for damages.
+If you and your family have been affected by an injury or death from a truck driver DUI, you can and should find an experienced Houston truck accident lawyer with substantial experience working with accident victims to recover compensation for damages.

 In an effort to make the nation’s highways safer for everyone, the Federal Motor Carrier Safety Administration (FMCSA) has imposed stringent safety rules and regulations on trucking companies regarding hiring and training drivers, maintaining and inspecting vehicles, and ensuring that trucks are loaded correctly and that the cargo is secured.
 Failing to comply with the federal regulations can result in injuries and fatalities for which the company can be held liable due to employer negligence.